Vinstermach/1181Game/README.md

   end
   ```

+  This also applies to XML and CSS (if we use that).

 * __Folding__

   No folding style is required.
 However, suggesting fold the loop/branch into one single line when it is very short.